jasonleebrown/UCE_phyluce_pipeline/README.md

 ```
 mkdir -p work_directory/reference_sets
 mkdir -p work_directory/angsd_bams
+mkdir -p work_directory/samples
 ```

+Now copy contents of the folder '2_clean_fastq' from previous step to your 'work_directory/samples' folder.

 For example, for the samples directory, the path to your sample reads would be something like: work_directory/samples/amazonica_Iquitos_JLB08_0264/split-adapter-quality-trimmed